Ilocos Norte tobacco excise tax funds controversy: Tobacco fund

 In 1992, president Corazon Aquino signed Republic Act No. 7171 which created a tobacco fund, drawing from 15% of excise taxes from locally manufactured Virginia-type cigarettes in order to support tobacco farmers who are “the nucleus of an industry which generates a sizeable income.”
 This was further enhanced by president Fidel V. Ramos in 1996 with Republic Act No. 8240, which allotted 15% of excise taxes from burley and native tobacco to provinces that produce them.

 The northern Philippine province of Ilocos Norte is one of six provinces designated as beneficiaries of the tobacco fund under Republic Act No. 7171, and continued to be one of the beneficiaries when the list of beneficiary provinces when the list was expanded beyond the Ilocos region provinces by Republic Act No. 8240.
-(The sixteen beneficiary provinces under RA 8240 are Abra, Kalinga, Mountain Province, Ilocos Norte, Ilocos Sur, La Union, Pangasinan, Cagayan, Isabela, Nueva Vizcaya, Quirino, Tarlac, Occidental Mindoro, Misamis Oriental, Maguindanao, and North Cotabato.)
+(The sixteen beneficiary provinces under RA 8240 are Abra, Kalinga, Mountain Province, Ilocos Norte, Ilocos Sur, La Union, Pangasinan, Cagayan, Isabela, Nueva Vizcaya, Quirino, Tarlac, Occidental Mindoro, Misamis Oriental, Maguindanao, and Cotabato.)